 By the dLife Editors

 Omega-3 fatty acids (omega-3s, for short) are a type of “healthy fat” that come from the food you eat.
 They play an important role in many of your body’s systems, such as brain function, reducing inflammation, and normal development and growth.
-And your body can’t produce omega-3s on its own, you have to get it from food sources.
+And since your body can’t produce omega-3s on its own, you have to get it from food sources.

 When it comes to diabetes, omega-3s can be particularly important because they may help reduce the risk for developing related conditions like heart disease.
 Many organizations, such as the American Heart Association, the American Diabetes Association, and the World Health Organization have issued formal recommendations on the importance of getting omega-3s through meals.